anhnguyendepocen/chef-respy/README.md

 # respy

-**respy** is a *Python* package for the solution, simulation, and estimation of the prototypical dynamic discrete choice model presented in:

-> Michael P. Keane, Kenneth I. Wolpin (1994).
-[The Solution and Estimation of Discrete Choice Dynamic Programming Models by Simulation and Interpolation: Monte Carlo Evidence](http://www.jstor.org/stable/2109768). *The Review of Economics and Statistics*, 76(4): 648-672.

-Please visit our [online documentation](http://respy.readthedocs.io/) for details.
+This Chef cookbook provides the infrastructure configurations for the development and testing servers of the **respy** package.
+Please visit the project's [online documentation](http://respy.readthedocs.io/) for details.